 Let $X\subset\R^n$ be a closed semialgebraic set, and let $f: X\to\R^m$ be a polynomial map.
-As in the complex case we say that it is not proper at a point $y\in\R^m$ if there is no neighborhood $U$ of $y$ such that $f^{-1}(\overline{U})$ is compact.
-The set of all points $y\in\overline{f(X)}$ at which the map $f$ is not proper we denote as before by $S_f$.
+As in the complex case, we say that it is not proper at a point $y\in\R^m$ if there is no neighborhood $U$ of $y$ such that $f^{-1}(\overline{U})$ is compact.
+As before, we denote by $S_f$ the set of all points $y\in\overline{f(X)}$ at which $f$ is not proper.
 This set is also closed and semialgebraic \cite{jel21}.
-The results of \cite{jel21} can be generalized as follows.
+We have:

 \begin{theorem} Let $f:\R^n\rightarrow\R^m$ be a generically finite polynomial map of degree $d$.
 Then the set $S_f$ has degree of $\R$-uniruledness at most $d-1$. \end{theorem}